opendilab/awesome-RLHF/README.md

 ## Overview of RLHF

+This is a collection of research papers for **model-based reinforcement learning (mbrl)**.
+And the repository will be continuously updated to track the frontier of model-based rl.
 The idea of RLHF is to use methods from reinforcement learning to directly optimize a language model with human feedback.
 RLHF has enabled language models to begin to align a model trained on a general corpus of text data to that of complex human values.

 - RLHF for Large Language Model (LLM)